 The four big internet providers – BT, Sky, Talk Talk and Virgin Media – provide their customers with free parental controls that can be activated at any time.
 Video tutorials on how to download and use these controls are available on the UK Safer Internet Centre website: www.saferinternet.org.uk/parental-controls

 Safety Tools on Social Networks and Other Online Services:

 Information and advice on the safety tools, age requirements and terms and conditions for a variety of online services popular with young people. www.saferinternet.org.uk/safety-tools

 Childnet’s guide contains helpful advice and information on supporting children and young people playing games online and many other resources for parents.
 No need to add contact details, just scroll down for all the parent guides.

-Childnet's Social Networking Site information aims to help parents understand the positive and creative ways young people are using social networking spaces (e.g. Facebook, Twitter and Instagram).
-It also points out the potential risks of using these sites and ways to minimise these risks.
+Childnet's Social Media information aims to help parents understand the positive and creative ways young people are using social media (e.g. Snapchat, TikTok and Instagram).
+It also points out the potential risks of using these sites/ apps and ways to minimise these risks.

 Social Network Checklists:

 Free guides produced by the UK Safer Internet Centre that contain detailed instructions and information on privacy and account settings on Facebook, Twitter, Snapchat and Instagram.